Conditional Flow Matching for Bayesian Posterior Inference: RELATED WORKS

 \paragraph{Diffusion based posterior sampling} Diffusion-based posterior sampling, by \cite{chung2022diffusion}, incorporates classifier signals directly into training to handle general noisy inverse problems, avoiding explicit measurement consistency constraints.

 The posterior mean estimation via Tweedie formula for the likelihood approximation during the diffusion posterior sampling:

-\paragraph{Flow based posterior sampling} To the best of our knowledge, there is little literature that explicitly deals with the posterior computation using flow models.
-Most of them focuses on the special application of their interest (e.g., inverse problem), while we aim more general exact posterior recovery.

-\citet{benhamu2024dflowdifferentiatingflowscontrolled} and \citet{pokle2024trainingfreelinearimageinverses} propose a training-free method for conditional generation in linear inverse problems.
-Their main contribution is a guidance scheme that modifies the generative process at inference time to enforce data consistency, rather than learning a posterior distribution directly. \citet{wildberger2023flow} present a simulation-based framework using flow models for posterior estimation.
-They employ forward simulations to generate training data and then train a conditional flow to approximate the posterior.
-This setup is conceptually closest to ours but they directly model the loss function using Bayes' theorem.

-FlowDPS \citep{kim2025flowdps} adapts the diffusion posterior sampling (DPS) framework of \citet{chung2022diffusion} to flow-matching models.
-While they shift from stochastic to deterministic paths, their approach continues to rely on score estimation via learned gradients of log densities.
-In contrast, our method departs from score-based training entirely, emphasizing architectural innovations and a structured decomposition of the velocity field to enable exact posterior recovery in a flow-based framework.
+\paragraph{Flow based posterior sampling} Several recent works apply flow models to posterior estimation. \citet{benhamu2024dflowdifferentiatingflowscontrolled} and \citet{pokle2024trainingfreelinearimageinverses} propose training-free methods for conditional generation in linear inverse problems, modifying the generative process at inference time to enforce data consistency rather than learning a posterior distribution directly.
+FlowDPS \citep{kim2025flowdps} adapts the diffusion posterior sampling framework of \citet{chung2022diffusion} to flow matching models, but continues to rely on score estimation via learned gradients of log densities.
+In contrast, our method departs from score-based training entirely, using a structured velocity decomposition to enable exact posterior recovery.

+\citet{wildberger2023flow} present a simulation-based framework using flow models for posterior estimation.
+They employ forward simulations to generate training data and then train a conditional flow to approximate the posterior, conditioning on static observations~$y$.
+This setup is conceptually close to ours, but methodologically distinct: \cite{wildberger2023flow} condition on the raw observation as a fixed input to the velocity network, whereas we learn a joint velocity field over $(\mathcal{Y} \times \Theta)$ in which both data and parameter components evolve over time.
+By decomposing the joint transport into marginal and conditional components, our approach distributes the geometric complexity across two cooperative sub-problems rather than placing the entire representational burden on a single conditional network.